Blockade of Nagorno-Karabakh: Involvement of state employees and civil servants

+Inaccessibility of Nagorno-Karabakh to the public and independent journalists

-Azerbaijan considers entering Nagorno-Karabakh and surrounding territories without permission from Azerbaijani authorities a criminal offence.
-According to Bashir Kitachayev, a journalist from Azerbaijan, the "protestors" are therefore officially endorsed by the government as they must have passed through this region in order to reach the Lachin road.
+The protest by the eco-activists occurred in a region officially inaccessible to the public and to independent journalists.
+Azerbaijan considers entering Nagorno-Karabakh and surrounding territories without permission from authorities a criminal offense.
+In 2021, six Azerbaijani citizens were arrested for entering these territories without permission.
+President Aliyev had previously appealed to Azerbaijani citizens to not enter these territories.
+Journalists and critics argued that the protesters were therefore officially endorsed by the government as they must have passed through this officially inaccessible region in order to reach the Lachin road.